Dr Dean Taciuch

 Assignments:

-The assignments in this course consist of a short essay, a research proposal and progress report, weekly reading responses, a chapter summary, and a final research paper.
+The assignments in this course consist of one essay, a research proposal and progress report, weekly reading responses, a chapter summary, and a final research paper.
 All assignments are described on BlackBoard.

 Research Proposal 15%